robertbenson/docker_openai_custom_weather_demo/README.md

 docker run -i rbenson789/demo_openai_weather
 ```

-# Demo Weather app using Docker and OpenAI

-This is a Weather app using OpenAI function calling.
 Weather data is supplied by openWeather api calls.

 The user is invited to enter a natural language prompt, free format, with suggested guidelines.